 Lower Division Nursing Courses (Freshman and Sophomore Students in the Conway School of Nursing)

-During the first two years of study at Catholic University in the School of Arts and Sciences, students are advised by the central advising center and the Conway School of Nursing's nursing liaison.
+During the first two years of study at Catholic University freshman and sophomore nursing students are assigned advisors.
 Those students who meet requirements for admission into the upper division of the school will be assigned a nursing faculty adviser who is available for consultation on academic matters.
 Full-time and part-time study is available.
 Students who attend classes on a part-time basis will require more than 4 years to complete all degree requirements.

 The complete program consists of 120 credits that are articulated below.
-The program course plan requirements may be modified in instances of individual academic program progression issues, which may be limited and are authorized by the Conway School of Nursing and the School of Arts and Science.
+The program course plan requirements may be modified in instances of individual academic program progression issues, which may be limited and are authorized by the Conway School of Nursing.

 Advance Placement course credits for courses taken in high school are evaluated by the School of Arts and Sciences for potential transfer as Catholic University college credit.